BYO-UPM/BW-SP-Analysis-PD/README.md

+This repository contains the source code and several signals to illustrate the results of the following publications:

 # Baseline wander estimation methods applied to smooth pursuit eye movements from parkinsonian patients
 By M. Bejani, E. Luque-Buzo, A. Burlaka-Petrash, J. A. Gómez-García, J. D. Arias-Londoño, F. Grandas-Pérez, J. I. Godino-Llorente.